wso2/docs-is/en/identity-server/next/docs/deploy/security/configure-transport-level-security.md

 2. Restart the server.

----

 ## Change the server name in HTTP response headers

-By default, WSO2 Identity Server pass `WSO2 WSO2 IS server` as the server value in HTTP headers when sending HTTP responses.
+By default, the WSO2 Identity Server passes `WSO2 WSO2 IS server` as the server value in HTTP headers when sending HTTP responses.
 This means that information about the WSO2 Identity Server stack will be exposed through HTTP responses.
 It is recommended to change this by configuring the server name in the `deployment.toml` file.

 1. Open the `<IS_HOME>/repository/conf/deployment.toml` file.
 2. Add a new server name by adding the following property under the relevant Tomcat connector configuration.

     ```